Contrast-Security-OSS/contrast-sca-action/README.md

 - ghasEnabled: When set to true, will upload sarif to the GHAS integration (optional, defaults to "true")
 - legacy: When set to true, uses the legacy audit command. (optional)
 - modifier: When set this will be added as a suffix to the output file names for logs and sboms uploaded to the summary page. (optional, defaults to a random string)
+- resourceGroup: Name of the resource group for a new project to be associated with.